YourOnly-One/content/content/love/en-ph/blog/posts/2016/20160408-butterflies-in-stomach-might-be-real.md

 +++
-title = "Butterflies in the Stomach Might Be Real" description = "Are butterflies in the stomach real?
+title = "Butterflies in the stomach might be real" description = "Are butterflies in the stomach real?
 It might be according to a study."	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-04-08T15:15:41+08:00